willful759/AST_Injection/README.md

-# ATS Injection script
+# AST Injection script

 Small script used for the `gunship` and `blitzpop` ctfs,extended to be a little more flexible.

 ## Installation

-If you want nicer error looking reports, you'll need the `beautifulsoup4` package, but it's not necessary.
+If you want better error reports, you'll need the `beautifulsoup4` package, but it's not necessary.

 ```bash
 pip install beautifulsoup4
 ```

-Otherwise, just clone the repo into any folder you'd like.
+Otherwise, just clone the repo into any folder you like.

 ## Usage